JorgeFerrer/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/01-fundamentals.markdown

 web services, giving developers a full stack for storing and retrieving data using web or mobile clients.

-Applications can be created by leveraging Liferay's many building blocks that are commonly needed by today's applications.
+Applications can be created by leveraging Liferay's many frameworks and building blocks that are commonly needed by today's applications.
 For example, a commenting system allows developers to attach comments to any asset that they define, whether they be assets they develop or assets that ship with the system.
 Assets are shared